 - Complete all RCC admission, placement testing, and course requirements. - Complete the Health Sciences Radiography Admissions packet by the specified deadline.
-Packets may be obtained from Student/Counseling & Career Services. - All applicants must have a cumulative GPA at 3.0 or greater to apply to the program. - A minimum grade of "C" is required in all general education courses that are part of the Radiography curriculum.
+Applications and reference forms can be printed from the Radiography webpage at the following link: Radiography | Robeson Community College: Robeson Community College.
+(See yellow box for application/ checklist documents.) - All applicants must have a cumulative GPA at 3.0 or greater to apply to the program. - A minimum grade of "C" is required in all general education courses that are part of the Radiography curriculum.

-3.1.1 Essential Skills Needed for Completing Health Science Programs
+3.1.1 Essential Skills Needed for Completing Health Science Programs more of the standards without accommodation or modification, the applicant should consult Counseling and Career Services.

 The following guidelines are utilized in admitting qualified Radiography students: The activities identified below are examples of physical and emotional activities, which a student in the Allied Health Program must be able to perform for the successful completion of the program.
-If an applicant believes that he or she cannot meet one or more of the standards without accommodation or modification, the applicant should consult Counseling and Career Services.
+If an applicant believes that he or she cannot meet one or